 To determine when to exit the trade, set your sights on the 61.8% level because this is usually the next stop after breaking the 23.6% level.
 There was a lot of resistance at the 50% level, as you can see, and the trend even reversed slightly only to be resisted at 38.2%.
 After this resistance, the downtrend continued up to the 61.8% level at point B which held firm for the following weeks.
 As I mentioned, this level is usually very strong and it is usually a good place to exit the trade.

 The Fibonacci levels can be seen providing clues on where to enter a trade several other times including points C and D when the price closed above the moving average and broke through the set levels.

 What to remember when using the Fibonacci retracement

 Nothing’s ever perfect, despite being so good, and this analytical tool is no different.
 When using it, there are several things to keep in mind:

 Confirm using other indicators

-It is important to be absolutely sure before committing yourself to a trade.
+It is important to be sure before committing yourself to a trade.
 Fibonacci levels only indicate pivot point levels, which are areas of uncertainty, meaning that you can’t know whether markets will break through or reverse at these points.
-Of course, you could wait and see, but you might miss out on a portion of the trend, but you could also confirm which direction the markets will take using other technical indicators.
+Of course, you could wait and see, but you might miss out on a portion of the trend, you could also confirm which direction the markets will take using other technical indicators.